SolidGuides.com may get a commission when you buy through links on our website. Read More.

 When the noise-canceling is turned off, the headphones allow for a rich, refine sound around them.
 The precision in music doesn’t vanish when noise cancellation is on.
 If anything, the acoustic and echoes remain precise.

 The Bowers & Wilkins PX flaunts its internal integration of the aptX HD codec.
 As we speak, apt X is considered the most elegant wireless sound format out there.
 And this explains their superb audio quality.

 Some customers feel like the cushioning on the headband isn’t enough.
 Thus, they have to adjust them once in a while to eliminate the pressure on top of the head in the course of extended listening sessions.

-The Bowers and Wilkins PX have a pleasant sound, the right bass, and 3 noise-canceling modes.
-Thus, they can safely be recommended to anyone who wants the best headphones regarding Active Noise Cancelling.
+The Bowers and Wilkins PX has a pleasant sound, the right bass, and 3 noise-canceling modes.
+So, these headphones can safely be recommended to anyone who wants the best headphones with Active Noise Cancelling.